Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 The life I thought I would have was permanently altered, and learning how to cope and live well despite these changes wasn’t easy.

 I hope that the following suggestions will help as you navigate your path.
-The thoughts I offer here are borne from almost 5 years of chronic pain, and over 10 years of life with a chronic illness.
+The thoughts I offer here are born from almost 5 years of chronic pain and over 10 years of life with a chronic illness.
 I hope my words are helpful to you.

 A chronic illness is a medical or mental health condition that sticks around for longer than three months.